Skip to main content

 2. Cloud Infrastructure Automation

 The naas-python SDK serves as your infrastructure automation layer, built on hexagonal architecture principles for maximum flexibility.
-This SDK doesn't just manage cloud resources—it implements infrastructure-as-code patterns that make scaling predictable and repeatable.
+This SDK implements infrastructure-as-code patterns that make scaling predictable and repeatable while providing complete control over cloud resource provisioning.

 Whether you're provisioning storage buckets, deploying containerized applications to Spaces, or managing multi-user workspaces, the SDK abstracts complexity while maintaining full control.
 The hexagonal architecture means you can adapt the SDK to your specific infrastructure patterns without being locked into rigid workflows.